jbuchbinder/jbuchbinder.github.com/source/_posts/2015-05-26-mad-men-severance-misleading-expectations.md

 ![madmen708-0032](/images/2015/05/madmen708-0032.jpg)

-But what is this -- we jump back out to a medium-wide shot, as we show the unnamed woman walking between the horizontal thirds:
+But what is this -- we jump back out to a medium-wide shot, as we show the unnamed woman walking between the vertical thirds:

 ![madmen708-0033](/images/2015/05/madmen708-0033.jpg)